lukso-network/docs/docs/faq/network/node-setup.md

 Yes, running multiple nodes from the same home network is possible.
 What matters is the public IP of the node devices, which will be different.
 However, when you run multiple nodes in one network, you must modify and forward the ports they use, so they do not communicate over the same channel and block each other.

-## Is there a way to save time on synching during the node setup?
+## Is there a way to save time on syncing during the node setup?

 Yes.
 You can use the LUKSO checkpoint synchronization service to **dramatically speed up the process of synchronizing** the consensus client.
 If enabled, your node will begin syncing from a recently finalized consensus checkpoint instead of genesis.
 It will then download the rest of the blockchain data while your consensus runs.
 The shortcut is ideal for fresh installations, validator migration, or recovery.